-Since the launch of its first Butterfly branded hotel in 2008 at Prat Avenue in Tsim Sha Tsui, Butterfly Hospitality Group (BHG) has opened and managed six more hotels in Hong Kong within a decade.
+Since the launch of its first Butterfly branded hotel in 2008 at Prat Avenue in Tsim Sha Tsui, Butterfly Hospitality Group (BHG) has opened and managed five more hotels in Hong Kong within a decade.

 With a focus on its heartfelt service, strategic location and stimulating design across all of its hotels, each Butterfly Hotel possesses its own character and flare that is uniquely distinguishable and provides its guests with the freedom of choice to create their own memorable experiences.
 BHG's array of offerings caters to the needs of all types of travelers in the market today.